noway/diy-llm-bot/README.md

 ## Future project goals

-Once we see more Machine Learning advancements, this project can be used to compare different LLMs and "test drive" different AIs through the same user interface.
+Once there are more Machine Learning advancements, this project can be used to compare different LLMs and "test drive" different AIs through the same user interface.